|Pretty heavy for a party game.|

 - A camp counselor made a pack of homemade cards as an emergency filler activity to provide a quick distraction for campers who were not getting along.
 The cards are now a regular tool in her arsenal of camp activities.

-- A seminary student told me he that in educational and social settings he uses the game to open the door to discussion of topics that otherwise bring up walls.
+- A seminary student told me that in educational and social settings he uses the game to open the door to discussion on topics that otherwise bring up walls.
 He finds people are more willing to talk about political or social issues when they come up in a game rather than just in conversation.

 An overview of the gameThe basic idea of What’s It To Ya? is that five items are presented and participants will rank them in order from most important to least important.
 Different ways of playing or using this central ranking activity will require the participants to consider this question of importance from their point of view or some other individual’s perspective.
 Sometimes the goal will be to match the majority opinion of the group.